LinaSachuk/The-Data-Science-Course-2022-Complete-Data-Science-Bootcamp/README.md

 Why learn it?

 A data scientist relies on business intelligence tools like Tableau to communicate complex results to non-technical decision makers.

+6. Advanced Statistics

+Regressions, clustering, and factor analysis are all disciplines that were invented before machine learning.
+However, now these statistical methods are all performed through machine learning to provide predictions with unparalleled accuracy.
+This section will look at these techniques in detail.